casteem/api/README.md

 ### Using Docker

 Using docker is probably the easiest way to setup your local API if you want to work on mostly front-end part.
 Docker should be already installed to follow this process.
-More info about docker setup is [here](https://docs.docker.com/docker-for-mac/install/).
+More info about docker setup is on [here](https://docs.docker.com/docker-for-mac/install/).

-Run following codes to build docker:
+Run following commands to build docker:

 ```bash
 docker-compose build